SaamieVincken/AstroVink/README.md

 AstroVink is a Vision Transformer (ViT-S/14, DINOv2 backbone) model fine-tuned for automated strong gravitational lens detection on Euclid Space Telescope images.

 The model architecture and training setup are described in the paper
-**“AstroVink: A Vision Transformer approach to find strong gravitational lens systems”**
+**“Euclid Quick Data Release (Q1): AstroVink – A vision transformer approach to find strong gravitational lens systems.”**
-(*Vincken et al., in prep., Astronomy & Astrophysics*).
+(*Vincken, S. H. et al., in prep., Astronomy & Astrophysics*).

 ## Installation